Master of Science in Medical Sciences Frequently Asked Questions - Admissions

 Q: I just received my waitlist letter.
 What do I do now?

 A: Each year, we seat applicants from our waitlist as accepted applicants are made offers from medical school waitlists or make the decision to decline their admission offers to our program.
-We will not make offers from the waitlist for Summer 2013 after May 17, 2013.

 Q: I just received a denial letter.
 What do I do now?

 A: Our best advice is to make an appointment with our office for a file review.
-Based on the committee's comments, we can give you very specific advise for improving your application to our program for next year.
+Based on the committee's comments, we can give you very specific advice for improving your application to our program for next year.
 We conduct file reviews in the month of June.
 Please contact Amanda.Griffith@unthsc.edu for an appointment.